pwerner-biosero/biosero-api-docs/docs/CSharp SDK/CSharp Query Client.md

 ## 🔍 Overview

-The `QueryClient` class is part of the `Biosero.DataServices.RestClient` namespace and provides comprehensive methods to query and retrieve data from Biosero Data Services.
+The `QueryClient` class is part of the `Biosero.DataModels` namespace and provides comprehensive methods to query and retrieve data from Biosero Data Services.
 It implements both synchronous and asynchronous patterns for all operations.

-**Namespace:** `Biosero.DataServices.RestClient`
+**Namespace:** `Biosero.DataModels`
 **Assembly:** `Biosero.DataModels, Version=0.5.10.0`
 **Interfaces:** `IDisposable, IQueryClient`